markwomack/MotorAndEncoderManager/README.md

 # MotorAndEncoderManager
 <p>A library that provides support for controlling motors and associated encoders.
-It is most appropriate for mobile robot applications.</p>
+It is mostly appropriate for mobile robot applications.</p>

 ## Overview
 <p>Mobile robots most often use motors to move around.
 There is a plethora of motor